GitHub Integration

 If you are authenticating using OAuth and you can’t see private repositories of your GitHub organization or pushing to your organization’s repositories fails with HTTP error code 403, make sure that your organization allows Third-party access and SmartGit is Approved.
 Your organization settings might look like this:

 Note that the screenshot above shows the interface of the organization’s manager.
-If you are not the manager, but just a member of the organization, you can request access for the SmartGit application to this organization from your Settings - Applications, tab Authorized OAuth Apps:
+If you are not the manager, but just a member of the organization, you can request access for the SmartGit application to this organization from your Settings - Applications, tab Authorized OAuth Apps: select SmartGit here and check for which organizations you may request access.
+The screenshot below shows syntdev2 for which access can be requested.
+Once done so, the organization manager will receive a notification and may confirm.

 Note